 - Application Details

-I applied through a recruiter – interviewed at Harris.Interview Details
+I applied online.
+The process took 5+ months – interviewed at Harris.Interview Details

 Harris is an international communications and information technology company serving government and commercial markets in more than 125 countries.
 Headquartered in Melbourne, Florida, the company has approximately $5 billion of annual revenue and about 14,000 employees — including 6,000 engineers and scientists.
 Harris is dedicated to developing best-in-class assured...